 10. Alumni were asked to name three business schools from which they would recruit MBA graduates.
-The ranking is calculated according to the votes for each school.
+The ranking is calculated according to the number of votes received by each school.
 Data for the current year and the one or two preceding years are included where available.

 11. Percentage of female faculty